Nomura Securities

 Nomura Securities Co., Ltd. (野村證券株式会社, Nomura Shōken Kabushiki-gaisha) is a Japanese financial services company and a wholly owned subsidiary of Nomura Holdings, Inc. (NHI), which forms part of the Nomura Group.
 It plays a central role in the securities business, the group's core business.
 Nomura is a financial services group and global investment bank.
 Based in Tokyo, Japan, with regional headquarters in Hong Kong, London, and New York, Nomura employs about 26,000 staff worldwide; it is known as Nomura Securities International in the US, and Nomura International plc. in EMEA.
 It operates through five business divisions: retail (in Japan), global markets, investment banking, merchant banking, and asset management.

 Established December 25, 1925 in Osaka, it is the oldest brokerage firm in Japan.
 It is named after its founder Tokushichi Nomura II, a wealthy Japanese businessman and investor.

+On May 7, 2001, to plan for Nomura's restructuring as a holding company, the company was established to take over the financial division which was taken effect on October of that year.

 History

 Background (before 1925)

 Nomura was founded by Tokushichi Nomura, father of Nomura Securities founder Tokushichi Nomura II as a money changing business.
 This was just before the Meiji Restoration, the move to setting up a bank was a logical extension and progression of this business as times changed.
 Changes included the founding of stock exchanges in Tokyo and Osaka as the country became industrialised.
 Key amongst these changes was the Japanese government's decision to issue foreign currency denominated public bonds to fund the Russo-Japanese war; Nomura employed English speaking staff so that they could take on this international business.

 By 1906 Nomura had founded an in-house research department headed up by former Osaka newspaper journalist Kisaku Hashimoto.
 This was responsible for publishing the Osaka Nomura Business News with trading news, stock analysis and current economic trends.
 Research combined with a substantial newspaper advertising campaign helped raise the profile of Nomura.
 By 1917, Nomura had gone public and soon after Osaka Nomura Bank (the present day Resona Bank) was set up, within this business there was a securities section to handle bond sales and underwriting.